AmadeusITGroup/spark-perf-hikes/README.md

 #### Launch a snippet _on Databricks_

-First copy the snippet you want on your Databricks workspace:
+First copy the snippet you want to your Databricks workspace:

 ```
 spark-import-databricks <snippet.sc> <profile> <destination-folder> <extra-args: e.g., --overwrite>
 ```

+Then run it as a notebook.

 ## Contributing